theyehs/Jquery.CompositeEvent/README.markdown

-> This project is the result of a Hackathon organized by my company, Pearl.com, without its investment of engineering time this project would not have happened.
+> This JQuery plugin is a product of Pearl.com 2012 Developer Hackathon.
+Thank you Pearl.com for devoting costly engineer times to open source projects.

 # Fancy handler

-A JQuery plugin that extends its built-in event handling logic to allow multiple sequential and non-sequential events handling, and event handler invocation that have ordered by priority.
+A JQuery plugin that extends Jquery's default event handling logic to allow defining listener method for multiple sequential and non-sequential events handling, and event handler invocation that have ordered by priority.

 ## Supported JQuery version